krystofl/dotfiles/README.md

     sudo apt-get install grub-customizer

+## Video editing

+If you have a beefy computer with a dedicated graphics card, DaVinci Resolve is a great option.
+Note that installation on Ubuntu is not quite simple - look up "Install DaVinci Resolve on Ubuntu" to get started.

+Otherwise, kdenlive is a good option.
+Also install `breeze` to enable nicer themes.

 ## Spectre

 Stuff specific to my HP Spectre x360 (13t-w000 CTO) is in the `spectre` subdirectory.